-2. Perimeter Openings: Openings in the perimeter barrier must be operated by the contractor and must be kept to the minimum necessary for the safe and efficient operation of the Contractor facility.
-Access through such openings must be controlled, or the openings must be secured.
+2. Perimeter Openings: Openings in the perimeter barrier shall be kept to the minimum necessary for the safe and efficient operation of the Contractor facility.
+Access through such openings shall be controlled, or the openings shall be secured.

 3. Access and Circulation Control: